 04.03 Scoping Survey

-After the initial site visit is complete, the inspector will finalize a scoping survey plan considering the template presented in Appendix .
-The bottom half of Figure 1 presents high-level decision logic that inspectors will use during the scoping survey.
+After the initial site visit is complete and a scoping survey has been determined to be necessary, the inspector will finalize a scoping survey plan considering the template presented in Appendix B. The bottom half of Figure 1 presents high-level decision logic that inspectors will use during the scoping survey.
 In general, no surveys or sampling requiring destruction of property should be planned.
 If destruction of property is necessary to obtain critical measurements, the inspector shall consult with regional management for guidance.
-The completed site visit , annotated maps, and other relevant information will be used as inputs to the plan. goal of the scoping survey is that sufficient data will be obtained so that the NRC management can make a no-further-action determination (i.e., there is no Ra-226 resulting in dose greater than 25 mrem/yr), or to future actions (e.g., establish controls, perform additional site characterization, or clean-up).
+Access to areas, such as inhabited apartments, will be considered on a case-by-case basis.
+Professional judgement should be used to determine if surveys are necessary for areas that are inaccessible due to furniture, equipment, or other objects.
+The completed site visit field notes contained in Appendix C, annotated maps, and other relevant information will be used as inputs to the plan.
+The goal of the scoping survey is that sufficient data will be obtained so that the NRC management can make a no-further-action determination (i.e., there is no Ra-226 resulting in dose greater than 25 mrem/yr), or to require future actions from the site owner (e.g., establish controls, perform additional site characterization, or clean-up).

 The inspector will conduct the scoping survey to locate, delineate and quantify radiation levels and Ra-226 concentrations.
 For the scoping survey, measurements shall consist of gamma dose rate (or exposure rate), surface contamination concentrations, removable surface contamination concentrations (swipes), and samples of soil or other media, as appropriate.
 Inaccessible areas will not be surveyed unless there is a clear indication that the inaccessible area may have levels of contamination critical to the NRC’s decision.
-In such cases, the path forward will be discussed with regional management.
+In such cases, the path forward will be discussed with NMSS and regional management.
 Data collected during the scoping survey will be used to estimate the site-specific dose for comparison to the 25 mrem/yr limit in 10 CFR 20.1402.
 If Ra-226 is identified and confirmed via either field screening or laboratory spectroscopic analysis, then the inspector will promptly notify regional management for instructions on plans to proceed.

 NOTE: If Ra-226 is identified, the inspector will contact their management, before leaving the site, to discuss the need for barriers, postings, and/ or administrative controls necessary to address any health and safety concerns.

-Guidance on personal protective equipment (PPE) requirements for the survey is provided in Appendix , Section 4.0, of this TI.
+Guidance on personal protective equipment (PPE) requirements for the survey is provided in Appendix B, Section 4.0, of this TI.

-Appendix presents a template for scoping survey to help ensure that the gathered information is sufficient to determine if further action is needed by the site owner.
+Appendix C presents a template for the scoping survey field notes to help ensure that the gathered information is sufficient to determine if further action is needed by the site owner.

-The inspector will complete the report, considering the Appendix template, and make recommendations to the NMSS regional management for either no-further-action or remedial action.
+The inspector or NMSS project manager will complete the site status report, considering the Appendix A template, and make recommendations to the NMSS and regional management for either no-further-action or remedial action.

+The NRC will convey by letter to the property owners the outcome of the findings.

 04.04 Dose Assessment